 Recycling at VESR

-cardboard & cardboard boxes: No cardboard or boxes should go into the dumpster.
+Corrugated Cardboard: No cardboard or boxes should go into the dumpster.
 These materials should be flattened and placed in the designated trailer in the big garage.
-Boxes must be from dry food (cereal, crackers, etc., with no liner).

-aluminum & bi-metal cans: We can now accept CA redemption aluminum beverage cans and bi-metal cans (tuna, soup, etc).
-These go in the designated metal can outside the big garage.
+Metal: Metal cans should go in the designated metal can outside the big garage.
+Aluminum beverage cans shoud be crushed and put in the CRV area.
 We do not accept food trays, pie plates, or aluminum foil.
 These are considered regular garbage and must be placed directly in the dumpster.

-motor oil and oil filters: Please, do not put any petroleum or hydrocarbon products in the dumpster.
+Motor oil, Batteries, Light Bulbs: Please, do not put any petroleum, hydrocarbon products, batteries or light bulbs in the dumpster.
 This protects our local groundwater.
-If you have these products, see the Maintenance Supervisor.
+If you have these products, see our Operations Manager.